Miscellaneous functions for various purposes.

 (any comparable type): First value to compare.b

 (any comparable type): Second value to compare.
-Must be of the same type asa
+Must be of the same type as a

 The smaller of a